 See SEM-190.
 University Seminars I were formerly taught with departmental prefixes.
-These
+These courses are primarily freshman orientation courses and are not intended to provide complete coverage of the topics suggested by the titles printed on transcripts.

 BIO-202 Developmental Biology 4 credits